matthewjwoodruff/modelcomparison/draft.md

 Bibliography
 ============

 Forrester, Alexander IJ, and Andy J Keane.
 2009.
-“Recent Advances in Surrogate-Based Optimization.” *Progress in Aerospace Sciences* 45 (1): 50–79.
+“Recent Advances in Surrogate-based Optimization.” *Progress in Aerospace Sciences* 45 (1): 50–79.

 Woodruff, Matthew, Timothy Simpson, and Patrick Reed.
 2013.
 “Diagnostic Analysis of Metamodels’ Multivariate Dependencies and Their Impacts in Many-Objective Design Optimization.”
 In *Proceedings of the ASME 2013 IDETC/CIE Conference*.
 ASME.